Direnv .envrc Boilerplate for .env creation and validation

 I can’t live without direnv; I’ve used it for years to manage scripts, configuration management, and containers with Git for local development.
 I refactor hard-coded pet variables out of my prototypes and example code, gists, code copied from the Internet, etc. with this essential tool to achieve the 12 Factor App (and operations).
 Please see the resulting direnv Wiki .envrc boilerplate page for the code with rationale, justification, and procedure.

 I didn’t want to make it too personal or extensive: just enough to be effective.
 In the boilerplate code, there is a vestige of a draft shell-command post I haven’t completed.
-I had reviewed the SaaS and enhanced services that can arguably manage .env files with secrets better for collaboration with RBAC, etc. versus Password vaults, etc. It doesn’t keep local development independent, but I’ll save my thoughts for later, it augments Why You Want Google Authenticator, but Don’t Need It.
+I had reviewed the SaaS and enhanced services that can arguably manage .env files with secrets better for collaboration with RBAC, etc. versus Password vaults, etc. They do not keep local development independent, my thoughts relate to Why You Want Google Authenticator, but Don’t Need It.

 For local development, I frequently bootstrap direnv and ghq into systems which do not have it available via package management (or CPU architecture) with asdf = Multiple Runtime Version Manager because it is lightweight compared to HomeBrew.sh for Linux and Mac.
 I will reference that later, when and if I ever make my homelab project public after more refactoring!